 Musculoskeletal (MSK) conditions are another significant contributor to work-limiting health conditions.
-Since 2022, physiotherapists have had the authority to issue fit notes, creating an opportunity for a streamlined, end-to-end work and health pathway within community MSK services, particularly as many community physiotherapists are experienced first contact practitioners.
+Since 2022, physiotherapists have had the authority to issue fit notes, creating an opportunity for a streamlined, end-to-end work and health pathway within community MSK services, particularly as many community physiotherapists are experienced as first contact practitioners.
 Emerging evidence supports demedicalised approaches to improving musculoskeletal health, such as community MSK hubs.
-Integrating work and health investment in these initiatives will help improve reach and add a layer to the rehabilitation offering.
+Integration of work and health investment with these initiatives will help improve reach and add a layer to the rehabilitation offering.

-- Strengthen physiotherapists' confidence in using their work and health expertise. - Consider a physiotherapist-level offering in tiered work and health support. - Consider ICS-level services that offer tiered non-clinical and clinical work and health support from referral points including MSK services.
+- Strengthening physiotherapists' confidence in using their work and health expertise - Consider a physiotherapist level offering within tiered work and health support. - Consider ICS level services that can offer tiered non-clinical and clinical work and health support from a number of referral points including from MSK services.